frozenpandaman/splatnet2statink/README.md

     If you're on Windows with multiple versions of Python installed, you'll have to use `py -2 -m pip` instead.
 If the `py` command is not recognized, use `\Python27\python.exe \Python27\Scripts\pip.exe` (given you've installed Python 2.7 in the default directory).

+3. Download the script by running `git clone https://github.com/frozenpandaman/splatnet2statink.git` (requires [Git](https://git-scm.com/download), pre-installed on macOS), or use the green "Clone or download" button above.

-3. Running the script for the first time will prompt you to enter your stat.ink API key, which can be found in your [profile settings](https://stat.ink/profile).
-If you're using the app in a language other than English, you may choose choose to enter your [language code](https://github.com/frozenpandaman/splatnet2statink/wiki/languages) (locale) as well.
+4. Running the script for the first time will prompt you to enter your stat.ink API key, which can be found in your [profile settings](https://stat.ink/profile).
+If you're using the app in a language other than English, you may enter your [language code](https://github.com/frozenpandaman/splatnet2statink/wiki/languages) (locale) as well.

-4. You will then be asked to enter your `iksm_session` token.
+5. You will then be asked to enter your `iksm_session` token.
 To obtain it, follow the mitmproxy instructions [here](https://github.com/frozenpandaman/splatnet2statink/wiki/mitmproxy-instructions).
 This token (used to access your SplatNet battle results) along with your stat.ink API key and language will automatically be saved into `config.txt` for you.
 You're now ready to upload battles!

-5. Optionally, add [custom keys](https://github.com/frozenpandaman/splatnet2statink/wiki/custom-keys) to your `config.txt` for specialized functionality (e.g. if running the script as a daemon).
+6. Optionally, add [custom keys](https://github.com/frozenpandaman/splatnet2statink/wiki/custom-keys) to your `config.txt` for specialized functionality (e.g. if running the script as a daemon).

 Have any questions, issues, or suggestions?
 Feel free to message me on [Twitter](https://twitter.com/frozenpandaman) or [Reddit](https://www.reddit.com/user/frozenpandaman).